openvinotoolkit/model_server/docs/demos.md

 @endsphinxdirective

 OpenVINO Model Server demos show how to use the model server and its features.
-Source code for the demos below are available on GitHub.
+Source code for the demos below is available on GitHub.
 See the demos along with steps to reproduce:

 - [Age and Gender Recognition via REST API](age_gender_guide.md) - run predictions on JPEG images using an age and gender recognition model via the REST API.